brkfun/brkfun/README.md

 ## Companies I'm consulting

 - Kamion.co `` Full ignition as a DevOps (gitlab server and all autonomation "CI/CD" from zero to zero downtime)  ``
+- HijyenKod `` Full ignition as a DevOps and producing product for better operation space (gitlab server and all autonomation "CI/CD" from nothing to zero downtime)(WIP)  ``

 <p>
 <a href="https://www.linkedin.com/in/buhack/">